cloudacademypilot/sql-migration-prerequisites-lab/steps/1_azure_migrate/documentation.md

 ## ASSESSMENT:

+In this task, you will use Azure Migrate to create a migration assessment for the Adventure application, using the data gathered during the discovery phase.

 1. Go Back to **Azure Portal** in your local machine to open Azure Migrate, Goto **Discover,access and migrate**.
 Click on **Discovered Server Count**.

     ![AzureMigrate](assets/image23_1.jpg)